martiansideofthemoon/squash-generation/README.md

 1. `schedulers/schedule_squad_bert.sh` - Run a BERT-base model on SQuAD 2.0
 2. `schedulers/schedule_squad_bert_large.sh` - Run a BERT-large model on SQuAD 2.0

-Since training the QA model tends to be resource and time intensive, a pre-trained QA model has been released [here](https://drive.google.com/drive/folders/1D3fIPuwn0C0zIMg29QSKcnSAc8HfNemd?usp=sharing).
+Since training the QA model tends to be resource and time intensive, a pre-trained QA model using the `schedulers/schedule_squad_bert_large.sh` configuration has been released [here](https://drive.google.com/drive/folders/1D3fIPuwn0C0zIMg29QSKcnSAc8HfNemd?usp=sharing).
 This model gets an F1 score of 78.8 on the SQuAD 2.0 development set (the original BERT paper reports an F1 score of 81.9).

 Extract the pre-trained QA model in the folder `question-answering/bert_large_qa_model`.